cgp9900/Fire_Prediction/README.md

 ## Usage

-The bulk of the project is within an .ipynb file to provide insight into model results and visualizations.
+The bulk of the project is within an .ipynb file to provide insight into model results and visualizations. ***Directory: Fire_Prediction/fire/Fire_Prediction.ipynb***

 To get started, first clone the repository.
 This will download a copy of the repository in your current working directory.